codecsuman/instagram/README.md

 **Notification Types:** `like` · `comment` · `follow` · `message` · `post`

-Notifications are created server-side via a shared `createNotification()` helper, saved to MongoDB for persistence, and emitted instantly over Socket.io so the client updates in real time.
+Notifications are created server-side using a shared `createNotification()` helper, saved to MongoDB for persistence, and emitted instantly through Socket.io so the client updates in real time.

-Each notification stores a `referenceId` (`postId` or `conversationId`) so clicking it on the frontend routes the user directly to the relevant `/post/:id` or `/messages/:conversationId` page.
+Each notification stores a `referenceId` (`postId` or `conversationId`) so clicking it on the frontend routes the user directly to `/post/:id` or `/messages/:conversationId`.

 ---